CreitinGameplays/smart-gemini-discord-bot/README.md

 `v3.5` and above:
 - Brave Search API key (free but requires cc)
+- New: Google Cloud account with Imagen 3 access (needs 💵)

 Note: Files with `dalle` in the name uses DALL•E 3 for generating images, means you'll need an OpenAI API Key + waste some money with DALL•E 3.
-The rest uses free image generation model.
+The rest uses free image generation model, except `v3.5.py` and up.

 `v3.5.py` and above do not require Groq API Key.